 Workers may also be inadvertently exposing their families to lead by bringing lead dust home from their workplace.
 Approximately 2-3 percent of children with BLLs of 10 µg/dL or greater were exposed to lead this way.

 Wisconsin Stat. § 254.13 requires that all blood lead test results on Wisconsin residents be reported to the Department of Health Services (DHS).
-The Wisconsin Adult Lead Program implements the reporting rule through a laboratory-based reporting system and works with laboratories to assure all blood lead results are reported.
+The Wisconsin Adult Lead Program and Childhood Lead Poisoning Prevention Program implement the reporting rule through laboratory-based reporting systems and works with laboratories to assure all blood lead results are reported.

 - Birth date

-- Submitting health care provider name and address
+- Submitting health care provider name, address, and phone number

 - Physician name and address (if not the submitting health care provider)